willettjf/willettjf.github.io/index.md

 ## About Me

 I am Research Director at the Novak Leadership Institute at the Missouri School of Journalism.
+My research examines how leadership communication shapes workplace culture and enhances employee engagement and well-being.
+I also investigate narrative persuasion mechanisms in health communication, exploring how storytelling influences health attitudes and behaviors.

 ## Research Interests

-- Organizational and leadership communication
+- **Leadership Communication**
-- Health communication and advertising
+  - Workplace culture and respectful work environments
-- Digital marketing and advertising
+  - Employee engagement and well-being
+  - Communicative support for flexible work arrangements

+- **Health Communication**
-- Employee well-being and engagement
+  - Narrative persuasion and healthcare storytelling
-- Media effects and public health
+  - Media coverage of public health issues
+  - Strategic health messaging

+- **Narrative Persuasion**
+  - Persuasive mechanisms in organizational and health contexts
+  - Message personalization strategies
+  - Content-conditional effects in persuasive messaging

 ## Publications